Field Rules Overview

 7. Announce all intentions to taxi, take off, and land.

-8. You must have your name, address, telephone number and AMA number in your aircraft.
+8. You must have your name, address, telephone number and AMA number and FAA Operator's License number in/on your aircraft.

 9. There is no alcohol or drugs permitted on the premises.
 No flying when so impaired.